 This is the page for the FREE DEMO for TRISTAM ISLAND, a text adventure made from the mold of Infocom and released on dozens of retro computers.

-The full game will be released in a few weeks, and will cost $3.99; this free demo allows you to try it out before buying and see if you like it and if it works on your platform.
+The full game costs $3.99; this free demo allows you to try it out before buying and see if you like it and if it works on your platform.
 The demo is made of the first act of the game; it represents roughly 1h-1h30 of gameplay.
-The game is currently in pre-order: anyone who preorders it will get exclusive digital feelies!

 After crashing your plane at sea, you end up drifting to a small island, with not much to survive.
 You explore, and find out the island was inhabited, years ago.
 But why did the people leave?
 And why is there a fence around the white house at the top of the hill?

 By buying this game, you'll get disk images for 36 different platforms:

 - Commodore PET, VIC-20, Commodore 64, and also a MEGA65 version;

 - Commodore Plus/4 and Commodore 128 (beta version, apologies if you encounter any bugs, let me know!);

 - Atari 8-bit (400, 800, XL, XE), and the Atari ST;